Montana

 • Military Pay

-• Active Duty Pay: Certain pay such as base pay is exempt.
+• Active Duty Pay: Certain pay types are exempt.

-• Military Retirement Pay: Resident working military retirees may claim an exemption on the lesser of 50% of their military retirement income or the amount of Montana source income (full details).*
+• Military Retirement Pay: Taxable at ordinary income tax rates.
+Resident working military retirees may claim an exemption on the lesser of 50% of their military retirement income or the amount of Montana source income (full details).*

 • Military Disability Pay: Exempt